 4.2.3 Tickets for 'all-ticket' matches will not be held for collection later than three clear working days before the date of the fixture without prior payment.

 4.2.4 The club reserves the right to withdraw season tickets from supporters whose conduct is not in keeping with that stated in this Supporter/Customer Charter under the section 'Supporters' Conduct' or published in the Ground Regulations.
 The Ground Regulations are posted at entrances and on the website.

 4.3.1 In line with EFL guidance, at least five per cent of tickets for each game will be made available to non-season ticket holders.

 4.4.2 The club reserves the right to charge normal match day admission prices in the absence of proof of qualifying for a concessionary rate.
-Children under three years of age not occupying a seat will be admitted to the ground free of charge.

 4.4.4 Information regarding tickets for disabled supporters is detailed below.